Airdate: November 4th, 2013

 Did it reach “finest show on Cartoon Network” this early?
 Not yet, but at this point, it was one hell of a contender.

-- This episodes introduces the Fryman Family, who operate a french fry joint.
+- This episode introduces the Fryman Family, who operate a french fry joint.
 They would get an episode of their own with “Frybo”.
 Even then, Steven’s casual relationship with them is sort of cute.
 Frybits!

 - Also, there’s a very close bond with Steven and Amethyst, who act like best friends/close siblings.
 Amethyst brings out the more “childish” side of Steven, which helps keep him grounded as a character.